-Amy Tirador was a 29-year-old, 10-year military veteran when she arrived at Camp Caldwell on August 14, 2009.
-Camp was located in western Iraq, near the Iranian border and Amy was one of only a handful of women stationed there.
+Amy Tirador was 29 years old and a 10-year military veteran when she arrived at Camp Caldwell on August 14, 2009.
+The camp was located in western Iraq, near the Iranian border and Amy was one of only a handful of women stationed there.
 Originally trained as a medic during her previous deployments, she began training for a position in human intelligence.

 Amy and her husband Mickey Tirador had been married for three years at the time and had even bought a house near the base in Washington.
 They hoped to start a family when their tour ended.